tonethar/IGME-230-GDD-2017-Fall/notes/http-protocol-demo.md

 ```
 3. Type `GET / HTTP/1.1` and press return.
 (This is the *request line* - **GET** is an *HTTP Request Method* - here we are requesting the default file of the server's root directory, which is index.html)

 4. Type `HOST: www.rit.edu` and press return. (**HOST** is an *HTTP Request Header*.
-Here we are sending just one header, but you can easily end more headers, one to a line.)
+Here we are sending just one header, but you can easily add more headers, one to a line.)

 5. Press return again.
 (In the HTTP request protocol, a blank line indicates that there are no more request headers)